How Can I Submit a Rental Application?

 Please note that cash payments aren’t accepted for security reasons.

 When Do You Increase the Rent?

 Rent is not automatically increased when a lease agreement renews.
 Rental market conditions dictate whether a rent adjustment is necessary.
 If an adjustment is necessary, proper notice is always given.

-Unfortunately, no. There's no way for us waive late fees.
-Our policy abides by the Fair Housing Act, meaning we treat all residents equally.
+Unfortunately, no. Our policy abides by the Fair Housing Act, meaning we treat all residents equally.

 If you don't think you'll be able to meet the payment date, contact us immediately.
 We will make it work by setting up a payment plan that works for all parties.